lawrenceagles/nodejs-in-action/chapter31-async-control-flow-patterns-with-promises-async-await/README.md

 + `Promise.resolve(obj)` &mdash; creates a new `Promise` from another `Promise`, *thenable* or value.
 If a `Promise` is passed, then that `Promise` is returned as it is.
 If a *thenable* is provided, then it's converted to a `Promise`.
 If a value is provided, then the `Promise` will be fulfilled with that value.
 + `Promise.reject(err)` &mdash; creates a `Promise` that rejects with `err` as the reason.
 + `Promise.all(iterable)` &mdash; creates a `Promise` that fulfills with an array of fulfillment values when every item in the input iterable object (typically an array) fulfills.
 If any of the promises returned by `Promise.all()` rejects, then the `Promise` returned by `Promise.all()` will reject with the first rejection reason.
 Each item in the iterable argument can be a `Promise`, a *thenable* or a value.
-+ `Promise.allSettles(iterable)` &mdash; waits for all the input promises to fulfill or reject, and then returns an array of objects containing the fulfillment value or the rejection reason for each input `Promise`.
++ `Promise.allSettled(iterable)` &mdash; waits for all the input promises to fulfill or reject, and then returns an array of objects containing the fulfillment value or the rejection reason for each input `Promise`.
 Each output object has a `status` property which can be either `'fulfilled'` or `'rejected'` and a `value` property containing the fulfillment value or error reason.
 The difference with `Promise.all()` is that `Promise.allSettled()` will wait for each and every promise to either fulfill or reject, instead of immediately rejecting when one of the promises rejects.
 + `Promise.race(iterable)` &mdash; This method returns a `Promise` that is equivalent to the first `Promise` in the iterable that settles.

 The following instance methods of the `Promise` class are also relevant: